chriscastille6/website/content/_index.md

   - block: hero
     content:
       title: |
-        People Analytics Lab
+        About Our Lab
-        of the Bayou
       image:
         filename: welcome.jpg
       text: |
         <br>

-        The **People Analytics Lab of the Bayou** is dedicated to advancing research in organizational behavior, human resource management, and workplace analytics.
-We focus on understanding how people work, lead, and thrive in organizations.
+        Founded in 2017 by Dr. Chris Castille, PAL of the Bayou is housed in Nicholls State University's Al Danos College of Business Administration in the Management and Marketing Department.
+We study how people make decisions in organizational life, focusing on the role of personality at work and goal striving.

   - block: news_slideshow
     content: